 I’m tired.
 Aren’t you?

-So we’re here, if you need us.
-Every day in January, doing a gentle little creative activity for 5 or 10 minutes.
+So we’re here if you need us.
+Every day in January, do a gentle little creative activity for 5 or 10 minutes.
 You don’t have to do it every day, you don’t have to do it any day.
 But I’d like you to know we’re here.
-And we’ve got your back if you need a bit of space to just be.
-Be yourself, be someone else, be somewhere else, be resting, be creating, be staring into space.
-We have no expectations of you.
-You’re just welcome.
+And we’ve got your back if you need a bit of space just to be.
+Be yourself, be someone else, be somewhere else, be resting, create, and find yourself staring into space.